erroronline1/caro/readme.md

 ]
 ```

-### Sample Check
+### Sample check and expiry dates
-*modify.add* and *modify.conditional* detect trading goods for the MDR §14 sample check. *conditional* can be applied after rewrite on article_name as well if this is a concatenation of multiple original columns.
+*modify.add* and *modify.conditional* detect trading goods for the MDR §14 sample check and flag an expiry date attribute. *conditional* can be applied after rewrite on article_name as well if this is a concatenation of multiple original columns.
 If all products qualify as trading goods *add* trading_good as 1 and omit *conditional*.
 If none qualify skip this, as trading_good is set to 0 by default.
+Same applies to expiry dates.

 You can as well define all products as trading goods and set to 0 conditionally if this filter is easier formulate.
+Same applies to expiry dates.

 [Content](#content)